Fractions in action: help your child feel confident with fractions

 As suggested in the video, you can often use physical aids to represent fractions which can help children visualise how the maths makes sense.

-It’s important here that kids are allowed to practice manipulating these resources a lot until you are sure that they understand the concept of a number of parts which make up a whole.
+It’s important here that kids are allowed to practice manipulating these resources a lot until you are sure that they understand the concept of a number of parts that make up a whole.

 You can then move on to comparing fractions and seeing which is bigger or smaller; this will show you if your child is still looking at the numerator and denominator individually, or if they are visualising the real value of the fraction – such as ½ is bigger than 2/8.